BeatrizOrozcoCS/LACounty-Coroner/README.md

 #### Results per Page = 50
 ![image](https://user-images.githubusercontent.com/51274827/173217195-a7012ba8-1199-415b-b53f-394e9870dbe5.png)<br />

-This lead to the question, what happens if we manipulate the webpage so we can return any amount of results per page instead of the default values given. <br />
+This lead to the question, what happens if we manipulate the webpage so we can return any amount of results per page instead of the default values given.
-In this example I will do the max (10,0000 Results Per Page) (Anything more than that risks a disconnecting error) <br />
-Side note it takes some time for the webpage to process the large amount of results. <br />
-(for me to process 10,000 results per page took a couple of mins)
+In this example I will do 10,0000 Results Per Page (Anything more than that risks a disconnecting error).Side note it takes some time for the webpage to process the large amount of results. (for me to process 10,000 results per page took a couple of mins)<br />

 #### Results per Page = 10000
 ![image](https://user-images.githubusercontent.com/51274827/173217320-d0dcff52-d1ca-43f2-aff4-19f0eb5af159.png)<br />